PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 12:10:52
+Last updated: 2024-04-09 12:12:02
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy